Dr. Myra Cox

-Dr. Myra S. Cox graduated from Surry Central High School and received her undergraduate degree from Winston-Salem State University.
+Dr. Myra S. Cox graduated from Surry Central High School and received an associate's degree from Surry Community College and her undergraduate degree from Winston-Salem State University.
 She earned her master’s degree from Appalachian State University and graduated from High Point University with a doctorate in Educational Leadership.

 With a distinguished record of involvement in educational and civic organizations, Dr. Cox is an active member of the North Carolina Association of Supervision and Curriculum Development (NCASCD), the North Carolina Association of School Administrators (NCASA), as well as the North Carolina School Superintendents Association (NCSSA).
 She received an appointment to the Board of Directors of NCASCD as a Young Educator Representative in 2008 and eventually served the board as secretary from 2012-2014.
-She serves on the Board of Directors as President-Elect for the Yadkin Valley United Fund, the chairman for the Public School Partnership at Appalachian State University, is a member of the Surry County Cooperative Extension Advisory Council, as well as the Surry County Opioid Response Advisory Council.
-Cox is also a member of the inaugural Board of Directors for Yadkin Valley Strong, a network of professionals who raises funds and awards money to families negatively impacted by the Coronavirus.
+She serves on the Board of Directors as President-Elect for the Yadkin Valley United Fund, the chairman for the Public School Partnership at Appalachian State University, is a member of the Surry County Cooperative Extension Advisory Council as well as the Surry County Opioid Response Advisory Council.
+Most recently, Cox joined a cohort of Global Education Leaders through UNC World View comprised of K-12 superintendents and community college presidents.

 Honors include selection as a UNC World View Educator Spotlight Recipient, Paul Harris Fellow, Executive Coaching Honoree, and Aspiring Superintendent Fellow.
 She maintained a 4.0 Grade Point Average in her doctoral studies, has written and received multiple grants for both Elkin City and Yadkin County Schools.
 Dr. Cox is a published author and often presents research-based strategies to district, local, state, and national audiences regarding effective instruction and best practices.